n8n-io/n8n-docs/docs/embed/configuration.md

 ### Hook functions

 A hook or a hook file can contain multiple hook functions, with all functions executed one after another.
-If the parameters of the hook function are objects, it is possible to change the data of that parameter to change the behavior of n8n.
+If the parameters of the hook function are objects, it's possible to change the data of that parameter to change the behavior of n8n.
-Additionally, the database can also be accessed in any hook function via `this.dbCollections` (see above).
+Additionally, the database can also be accessed in any hook function using `this.dbCollections` (see above).

 ## Frontend external hooks

-Like backend external hooks, it is possible to define external hooks in the frontend code that get executed by n8n whenever a specific operation is performed.
+Like backend external hooks, it's possible to define external hooks in the frontend code that get executed by n8n whenever a specific operation is performed.
 They can be used, for example, to log data and change data.

 ### Available hooks